IBM/SalesEnablement-PowerVS-L3/docs/Part 5/02 Access-instance.md

 Use the ```ssh -i mykey UserName@IPaddress``` command to connect to the other servers.
 Be sure to replace **UserName** with the **UserName** field found in your TechZone reservation, and **IPaddress** with the instance's public IP address from the table above.

-That concludes the required Parts of the demonstration script for IBM and Business Partners Sales.
+That concludes the required parts of the demonstration script for IBM and Business Partners Sales.
 You are encouraged to complete Parts 6 and 7, but at this time you may skip to [**Part 8 - Next steps**](../Part 8/01 Next steps.md).

-Technical sellers proceed to the next Part and explore PowerVS server placement groups.
+Technical sellers: proceed to the next part and explore PowerVS server placement groups.